NVIDIAGameWorks/kaolin-wisp/wisp/models/README.md

 from wisp.models.nefs import BaseNeuralField

 class MyNeuralField(BaseNeuralField):

-    def init_decoder(self):
-        # The trainer finds decoder parameters by finding "decoder" in the parameter name.
-        # So make sure you put "decoder" somewhere if you want the trainer to use the decoder specific options.
+    def __init__(self, grid, rgb_decoder_params, semantic_decoder_params):
+        """ Pass whatever components your neural field needs here """
+        # Grid is a BLASGrid instance, like: OctreeGrid, HashGrid, and so forth.
+        # Create it outside of the neural field class and pass the instance in as a parameter.
-        self.semantics_decoder = MyDecoder()
+        self.grid = grid

+        # Your decoders can be initialized as you see fit.
-        self.rgb_decoder = MyDecoder()
+        self.rgb_decoder = self.init_decoder(rgb_decoder_params)

-    def init_grid(self):
-        # The trainer finds decoder parameters by finding "grid" in the parameter name.
-        # So make sure you put "grid" somewhere if you want the trainer to use the grid specific options.
-        self.shared_grid = MyGrid()
+        self.semantics_decoder = self.init_decoder(semantic_decoder_params)

+    def init_decoder(self, decoder_params):
+        # MyDecoder is your decoder class.
+        # Wisp includes some options already, and you're also free to use your own custom decoders here.
+        # decoder_params is any meaningful argument needed to initialize your decoder.
+        return MyDecoder(**decoder_params)

     def register_forward_functions(self):
         # This function tells the BaseNeuralField class what channels exist for this Neural Field
+        # By registering forward funcs, the tracer can connect with the neural field to collect values for samples.
         self._register_forward_function(self.semantics, ["semantics"])
         self._register_forward_function(self.rgb, ["rgb"])

-    def semantics(self, coords):
+    def semantics(self, coords, ray_d=None, lod_idx=None):
+        # Forward function for semantics.
+        features = self.grid(coords).interpolate(coords)
-        return self.semantic_decoder(self.shared_grid(coords))
+        return self.semantic_decoder(features)

-    def rgb(self, coords, ray_d):
+    def rgb(self, coords, ray_d, lod_idx=None):
+        # Forward function for rgb..
+        features = self.grid(coords).interpolate(coords)
+        decocder_input = torch.cat([features, ray_d], -1)
-        return self.rgb_decoder(torch.cat([self.shared_grid(coords), ray_d], -1))
+        return self.rgb_decoder(decocder_input)
 ```

 Then, you can simply run these forward functions by using the `forward()` interface from the base class: